rayblair06/type-safety/README.md

 }
 ```

-### Create a Type-Safe Array
+#### Step 2: Define a Type-Safe Array

-Now, create a array class that extends `ArrayType` and specify the object type it will hold.
-In this case, `FooArrayType` is defined to hold `FooType` objects.
+Next, extend the `ArrayType` class and specify the object type that the array will contain.
+In this case, we define a `FooArrayType` class that will hold `FooType` objects.

 ```php
 class FooArrayType extends ArrayType